stefansundin/rssbox/README.md

 A couple of services do not have official APIs, or do not require API keys, so they will work without any keys.

-These services do not require API keys: Instagram, Periscope, Mixcloud, Speedrun, Dailymotion.
+These services do not require API keys: Instagram, Mixcloud, Speedrun, Dailymotion.

 #### Twitter